 - Defend you at trial if we have to, and challenge the jury on whether or not the prosecution has proven your charges beyond a reasonable doubt

-Our skilled legal team makes sure that the citizens of Shelby County, MO receive fair, effective legal presentation in any situation.
-Along with sexual misconduct defense in Shelby County, MO, our lawyers are experienced in numerous types of cases, including:
+Our experienced legal team makes sure that the citizens of Shelby County, MO receive fair, effective legal presentation in any situation.
+In addition to sexual misconduct defense in Shelby County, MO, our attorneys are experienced in numerous types of cases, including:

 - Weapons Crime Attorney